propertyshelf/theming.toolkit.portlets/README.rst

 *This Plone Addon is intended to add a set of useful portlets for advanced MLS listing embeddings.*

 :Audience:
-    This in an Addon product for the Plone CMS which enables a set of different portlets for a richer embedding of Propertyshelfs MLS Listings.
-Please check the Dependencies below and check `Propertyshelfs MLS  <http://propertyshelf.com/en/agent-broker-real-estate-mls>`_.
+    This in an Addon product for the Plone CMS which enables a set of different portlets for a richer embedding of Propertyshelfs MLS listings.
+Please check the dependencies below and check `Propertyshelfs MLS  <http://propertyshelf.com/en/agent-broker-real-estate-mls>`_.

 :Implements:
-    - **ListingDetail Embedding Portlet** *(show any embedding code ONLY on ListingDetails)*
+    - **ListingDetails embedding portlet** *(show any embedding code ONLY on ListingDetails)*
-    - **PhotoWall Portlet for ListingDetails** *(shows a second ListingImage Gallery as googles image search)*
+    - **PhotoWall portlet for ListingDetails** *(visit `Photo Wall JQuery plugin <http://creotiv.github.io/jquery-photowall/>`)*
-    - *AjaxFilter Portlet for MLS-Searches*
+    - *AjaxFilter portlet for MLS-searches*
-    - *Related Listings Portlet* *(show other Listings on ListingDetails)*
+    - *RelatedListings portlet* *(show links to similar listings on ListingDetails)*

 :ToDo:
-    - AjaxFilter Portlet for MLS-searches
+    - AjaxFilter portlet for MLS-searches
-    - Related Listings Portlet
+    - Related Listings portlet

 :Dependencies:
     - plone.mls.listing